itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 )
 ```

-Those two elements will branch out into the entire page's markup.
+Those two elements will render into the entire page's markup.

 ### Pre-Transpiling For Node Using Babel

-One obsticle to rendering a React application on the server is that Node doesn't understand JSX or ES6 module syntax, not to mention any other ES2016-ES2017+ syntax we might have leaned on Babel to transpile.
+One obstacle to rendering a React application on the server is that Node doesn't understand JSX or ES6 module syntax, not to mention any other ES2016-ES2017+ syntax we might have leaned on Babel to transpile in the application code.

-There are a few options to transpile our application code for the server.
+There are a few options to transpile the application code for the server.

 Brian Holt teaches with `babel-register`, which can be required into your server code.
 ```js
 require('babel-register')({ ignore: /node_modules/ } )
 ```

-> I ended up passing an option to ignore `node_modules` because I think there was a `.babelrc` file somewhere that was overriding my own.
+> I ended up adding an option to ignore `node_modules` because I think there was a `.babelrc` file somewhere in a 3rd party module that was overriding my own.

 This works great for development, but you don't want to use this in [production](https://github.com/thejameskyle/babel-handbook/blob/master/translations/en/user-handbook.md#babel-register).

-For server-side code, it's better to transpile ahead of time, instead of `babel` transpiling the same code over and over again on the server.
+For server-side code, it's better to transpile ahead of time, instead of `babel` Transpiling the same code over and over again on the server.

-To pull this off, I made a `production` directory, and set up some `npm` scripts to transpile a copy of all of the application code that the server needs to render, and put that process into the production build step.
+To pull this off, I made a `production` directory, and set up some `npm` scripts to transpile a copy of all of the application code that the server needs to render, and then put that process into the production build step.

 ```js
   "scripts": {